 Manufacturers use cost accounting systems to keep a tab on the production activities using a perpetual inventory system.
-In simple words, the cost accounting system is meant for simplifying the work of the manufacturers, who need to track the flow of inventory on a continuous basis through various stages of production.
+In simple words, the cost accounting system is meant to simplify the work of the manufacturers, who need to track the flow of inventory on a continuous basis through various stages of production.

 For example, when raw materials move from one process to the next, the cost accounting system tracks the progress.
 Also, it feeds the progress in the computerized system.
 This helps the production managers and cost accountants to check the inventory in each stage of the production.